KempnerInstitute/nodelens/docs/source/examples/index.rst

 **Basic Usage**
    Simple examples to get you started with computing metrics and running basic experiments.

-**Pruning Experiments**
-   Detailed examples of different pruning strategies and how to analyze their effects.

-**Advanced Experiments**
-   Complex experiment setups including multi-metric analysis, custom configurations, and distributed computing.

-**Custom Metrics**
-   How to create and register your own custom metrics for specialized analyses.
+**More Examples Coming Soon**
+   We're working on additional examples for:

+   - Pruning experiments with different strategies
+   - Advanced experiment configurations
+   - Creating custom metrics
+   - Multi-metric analysis
+   - Distributed computing examples

 All examples include complete, runnable code that you can adapt for your own use cases.